Nondeterministic Finite Transducers¶

 -

-inline explicit Nft(const mata::nfa::Nfa &other, const size_t num_of_levels = 1, const Level default_level = DEFAULT_LEVEL)¶
+inline explicit Nft(const mata::nfa::Nfa &other, const size_t num_of_levels = 1, const Level default_level = DEFAULT_LEVEL)

 Construct a new NFT with

-levels from NFA.All states levels are set to the
+num_of_levelslevels from NFA.All states levels are set to the

-.
+default_level.
 The transition function remains the same as in the NFA.Note: Constructor functions with more options are available in mata::nft::builder.

 - Parameters: